-Students should always be encouraged to find satisfaction in conducting themselves well for its own sake.
-They do, however, respond well to a variety of rewards so when a student's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise this with positive recognition.

-Positive reinforcements and rewards will be applied clearly and equitably to reinforce the routines, expectations and norms of the school's behaviour culture.
+- 2.3.1 Students should always be encouraged to find satisfaction in conducting themselves well for its own sake.
+They do, however, respond well to a variety of rewards so when a student's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise this with positive recognition. - 2.3.2 Positive reinforcements and rewards will be applied clearly and equitably to reinforce the routines, expectations and norms of the school's behaviour culture.
 The rewards system is clearly outlined to all parents, students and staff in order to support good behaviour.
 Rewards are listed on the student's portal page and parents have immediate daily access (real-time reporting) to this information.

-Rewards provide an opportunity for all staff to reinforce the school's culture and ethos and may include:

-- verbal praise, encouragement and feedback; - written praise, encouragement and feedback on work and in reports; - rewards entered onto a student's portal page; - departmental commendations, postcards and emails home for exceptional work - formal prizes and awards;

-- public congratulations in assembly;

-- congratulations meetings with Heads of Key Stage, Heads of Year or members of the Senior Leadership Team;

-- Head's meetings for achievement recognition

-- Head's Commendations:

-- name on Roll of Honour noticeboard.
+- 2.3.3 Rewards provide an opportunity for all staff to reinforce the school's culture and ethos and may include: - verbal praise, encouragement and feedback; - written praise, encouragement and feedback on work and in reports; - rewards entered onto a student's portal page; - departmental commendations, postcards and emails home for exceptional work - formal prizes and awards; - · public congratulations in assembly; - congratulations meetings with Heads of Key Stage, Heads of Year or members of the Senior Leadership Team; - Head's meetings for achievement recognition - Head of Key Stage Commendations - Head's Commendations: - name on Roll of Honour noticeboard.